-We mention here that the edge cases $L=0$ and $L=n$ actually recover the optimal filter and (offline) smoother state estimations, respectively, under the consideration that we consider the $n$ observations to define a complete time series for the observable variables.
+We mention here that the edge cases of $L=0$ and $L=n$ actually recover the optimal filter and (offline) smoother state estimations, respectively, under the consideration that the current $n$ observations define a complete time series for the observable variables.
 It is not hard to see why this is the case.
-Observe that when $L=0$, then we only work with the first branch of the definitions for the fixed-lag smoother Gaussian statistics in \eqref{eq:fixedlag1} and \eqref{eq:fixedlag2}, and as such with each new observation we just carry over the estimated state from the corresponding time instant $t_j$ we did at the previous iteration, i.e., the one from the last observation.
-As such, since $\vm{s}^{n,n}=\vm{f}^n$ and $\mr{s}^{n,n}=\mr{f}^n$, for every $n\in\mathbb{N}_0$, then it is immediate that when $L=0$, then with each new observation we just carry-on with the forward-pass and calculate the optimal filter Gaussian statistics at the new observation and then carry over all the previous state estimates.
-But since at each point we are calculating the filter state, then we are essentially just doing a forward-pass as the observations come in, and as such we only recover the filter posterior Gaussian statistics.
-On the other hand, when $L=n$, then we only work with the second branch of the definitions for the fixed-lag smoother Gaussian statistics in \eqref{eq:fixedlag1} and \eqref{eq:fixedlag2}, which means that with each new observation we do the forward-pass and obtain the new filter estimate at the end-point ($j=n$), but using this new state estimation we do a full backward-pass update and obtain the smoother estimates at each and every time instant, when now considering this new observation.
+Observe that when $L=0$, then we only work with the first branch of the definitions for the fixed-lag smoother Gaussian statistics in \eqref{eq:fixedlag1} and \eqref{eq:fixedlag2}, and as such with each new observation we just carry over the estimated state from the corresponding time instant $t_j$ at the previous iteration, i.e., from the last observation.
+As such, since $\vm{s}^{n,n}=\vm{f}^n$ and $\mr{s}^{n,n}=\mr{f}^n$, for every $n\in\mathbb{N}_0$, then it is immediate that when $L=0$, with each new observation we just carry-on with the forward-pass and calculate the optimal filter Gaussian statistics at the new observation and then carry over all the previous state estimates.
+But since at each point we are calculating just the filter state, then we are essentially doing a forward-pass as the observations come in, and as such we only recover the filter Gaussian statistics.
+On the other hand, when $L=n$, then we only work with the second branch of the definitions for the fixed-lag smoother Gaussian statistics in \eqref{eq:fixedlag1} and \eqref{eq:fixedlag2}, which means that with each new observation we continue the forward-pass and obtain the new filter estimate at the end-point ($j=n$), but using this new state estimation we do a full backward-pass update and obtain the smoother estimates at each and every time instant.
 As such, we are essentially doing a full forward- and backward-pass with the arrival of each observation, which means we are recovering with each new observational data the offline smoother posterior Gaussian statistics, fully, for this complete observational period.